-I no longer remember what age I realized
+I no longer remember the age I realized

 My looks stood out in my family.